coindashboards/Organization/qualifying-contribution-token.md

 * Sell their CDB-One tokens back to the coindashboards.com organization in return for Ether (ETH), upon which those CDB-One tokens are burned.
 The exchange rate is determined as described below.

 With block 10,000,000 reached and CDB-Three issued, now owners of CDB-Two have the choices outlined above.
 This eventually continues with block 12,000,000 reached, CDB-Four issued and CDB-Three sold or exchanged.

-The advantage of splitting the token into time intervals is that it allows for more flexibility in governance, design and valuation given the status of the organization and its projects.

 __Exchange Rate on Buy Back__